 Graduate roles may include:

-- monitoring the cash flow and financial resources of the organisation
+Monitoring and reporting on the cash flow and financial resources of the organisation

-- running a small business.
+Running a small business.

 Professional recognition and accreditation